smart-on-fhir/cumulus-etl/docs/index.md

 ## Installing

-Read the [First Time Setup](setup) documentation to learn how to install & prepare Cumulus ETL at your institution.
+Read the [Local Test Setup](local-setup.md) documentation to learn how to install & run Cumulus ETL on your machine with sample data, as an introduction to the flow.

+Then you can move on to the [Production Setup](setup) instructions to set up the AWS infrastructure that the full Cumulus pipeline will require.

 ## Source Code
 Cumulus ETL is open source.